DennisSchiop/Thesis-V2/README.md

 1. Open and unzip the file sent.
 2. Navigate to the project directory: "cd sneakcheck".
 3. Install the npm dependencies:  "npm install".
+4. Configure MetaMask - app will guide that if needed.
+5. Configure local Ganache blockchain.
+6. Connect them, and start!